binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 Then follow up with the real thing… Just remove the `-s` and run it again.
 Just remember, the less packages your system has the less code there is for an attacker to exploit.

 The port mapper should never be visible from a hostile network, especially the internet.
-The same goes for all RPC services due to reflected and often amplified DoS attacks.
+The same goes for all RPC servers due to reflected and often amplified DoS attacks.

 You can also stop `rpcbind` responses by modifying the two below hosts files like so: